Skip to contents

 dbsnp_files="dbSNP155"

-Rscript -e "tidyGWAS(commandArgs(trailingOnly = TRUE)[1], dbsnp_path = commandArgs(trailingOnly = TRUE)[2],outdir = commandArgs(trailingOnly = TRUE)[3], logfile=TRUE)" $gwas $dbsnp_files $outdir
+Rscript -e "tidyGWAS(commandArgs(trailingOnly = TRUE)[1], dbsnp_path = commandArgs(trailingOnly = TRUE)[2],output_dir = commandArgs(trailingOnly = TRUE)[3], logfile=TRUE)" $gwas $dbsnp_files $outdir

 Computational cost and memory usage